Charmonium-like resonances with $J^{PC}=0^{++},2^{++}$ in coupled $D\bar D$, $D_s\bar D_s$ scattering on the lattice: Lattice details

 The masses of the pion, kaon, $D$ and $D_s$ mesons determined on the larger ensemble are shown in Table~\ref{tab:masses}.
 Note that the chosen quark-mass trajectory leads to a larger than physical $m_{u/d}$ and a smaller than physical $m_s$.
 This means that the splitting between the $D\bar{D}$ and $D_s\bar D_s$ thresholds is smaller than in experiment, emphasizing the need for a coupled-channel analysis.
 We employ the charm-quark hopping parameter $\kappa_c=0.12315$ corresponding to a charm-quark mass $m_c$ and spin-averaged $1S$-charmonium mass $M_{av}$ that are slightly larger than their physical values.
 For estimates of the statistical uncertainty we use the bootstrap method with (asymmetric) error bars resulting from the central 68\% of the samples.
 Further details are collected in Appendix~\ref{app:errors}.
 The correlation matrices are averaged over several source-time slices and momentum polarizations to increase the statistical precision.
 Note that all quoted uncertainties are statistical only, and that results quoted in MeV have been obtained using the central value of the lattice scale without propagating its statistical or systematic uncertainties into the results.

 For hadrons with charm quarks, non-negligible discretization effects are observed when computing the dispersion relation on lattices with $a\approx0.086$~fm.
-The dispersion relation deviates from the continuum one, however, the latter is assumed in the finite-volume analysis outlined in Section~\ref{sec:SfromE}.
-In order to reduce the systematic uncertainty arising from discretization effects we adopt the analysis strategy described in Sect.~IV.B. of Ref.~\cite{Piemonte:2019cbi}.
-Here we only reiterate the most important details.
+A comparison of the finite momentum lattice energies and the continuum dispersion relation for the $D$ meson on the two ensembles utilised in this work is given in Table II of Ref.~\cite{Piemonte:2019cbi}.
+The deviations found are small but statistically significant.
+A similar picture is observed for the $D_s$ meson.
+Note that, these deviations may spoil the finite-volume analysis outlined in Section~\ref{sec:SfromE}, which assumes the continuum dispersion relation.
+In particular, it is important to ensure that if the energy shifts observed with respect to nearby non-interacting two hadron levels are zero then the resulting phase shift arising from the finite-volume analysis is also zero.
+In order to achieve this and mitigate the affect of the discretisation effects we adopt the analysis strategy described in Sect.~IV.B. of Ref.~\cite{Piemonte:2019cbi}.
+Below we reiterate the most important details of the method.

 First the energy shift of each interacting eigenstate with respect to a nearby non-interacting two-hadron level $H_1(\vec p_1)H_2(\vec p_2)$ is computed

 where $\vec p_{1,2}=\vec n_{1,2} \tfrac{2\pi}{L}$, $\vec p_1+\vec p_2=\vec P$ and $s$ denotes the bootstrap sample.
 Here, $(E^{\textrm{lat}})_s$ is the energy of the interacting two-hadron system, while $(E^{\textrm{lat}}_{H_i(\vec p_i)})_s$ is the energy of a single hadron (either $D$ or $D_s$ meson in this paper) with momentum $\vec p_i$ measured on the lattice.
 We then use